jaysonragasa/ACIDHouseInternetCafe/README.md

-# ACIDHouseInternetCafe
+# ACID House Internet Cafe
-Year 2005 - An internet cafe application wrote in Visual Basic 6.
+An internet cafe application wrote in Visual Basic 6.

+# History
+This is a very very old app I wrote way back 2005